robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Hello?”

 “No, I’m here,” she said.
-“At first—it looked like handling.
+“At first — it looked like handling.
 The girls weren’t exactly gentle.”

 “Sorry, but you didn’t answer my question.”